Sleep Apnea Evaluation, Treatment and Inspire

 Oral Appliance Therapy

-A dentist may create a custom mouth piece that brings the jaw forward and thereby brings the base of tongue forward and opens the airway.
+A custom mouth piece that brings the jaw forward and thereby brings the base of tongue forward and opens the airway.
 This is an alternative for some patients that do not tolerate CPAP or desire to avoid it if possible.
-Because these appliances can be expensive, Dr. Boole produces customized diagnostic splints.
+Because these appliances can be expensive, we produce a customized diagnostic splint.
 This is a quick process that allows for a trial of Oral Appliance Therapy with low expense.
 A home sleep study may be performed with the diagnostic splint in place to be certain this form of therapy is effective.
-If so, the patient may then proceed with a formal appliance with their dentist.
+If so, the patient may then proceed with a formal custom appliance.

 Surgery